turtlemonvh/ionic-spark-utils/README.md

 > test
 # Get a list of all tests
 > show test:definedTests
+# Run a subset of tests
+> testOnly com.ionic.sparkutil.TestAgentTest
 # Reload after changes to build.sbt and friends
 > reload
 ```

 Note that junit tests are often skipped by sbt.
 Running `clean` seems to consistently fix this behavior.
+Test results are dumped in `target/test-reports/*.xml`.

 ## Credits

 * Project bootstrapped via: https://github.com/holdenk/sparkProjectTemplate.g8